 - Sail Away Chill under a cool breeze while watching for dolphins and whales.

-- Discover a Secret Hike a few kilometres into the mountains to find Cascata São Nicolãu.
+- Discover a Secret Hike a few kilometers into the mountains to find Cascata São Nicolãu.

 - Amaze yourself with you bird-watching.